Greenville Greenies: The ballparks

 Early Greenville minor league teams played home minor league games at Elm Street Park through 1937.
-Also called "High School Park," the ballpark had a capacity of 1,200.
+Also called High School Park, the ballpark had a capacity of 1,200.
 Elm Street Park is still in use today and has a lighted youth baseball field and other youth baseball fields.
 Elm Street Park is located at 1058 South Elm Street, Greenville, North Carolina.

 From 1938 to 1940, the Greenville Greenies minor league teams played home games at Third Street Park.
 The ballpark had a capacity of 1,500 in 1938 and 3,000 in 1940.
 The field dimensions were (Left, Center, Right): 320–390–320.

 Beginning in 1941, Greenville minor league teams hosted home games at Guy Smith Stadium.
 The ballpark was built in 1939 for $50,000 as a Works Project Administration Project.
 Guy Smith Stadium is located within Guy Smith Park and is still in use as a baseball stadium.
-The location is 1051 Moye Boulevard, Greenville, North Carolina.
+The location is 1051 Moye Boulevard in Greenville, North Carolina.